Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Schedule Analysis

-- When the Fighting Illini beat the Iowa Hawkeyes (No. 2 in the AP's Top 25) on January 1 by a score of 90-86, it was their signature win of the season thus far.
+- When the Fighting Illini beat the Iowa Hawkeyes (No. 2 in the AP's Top 25) on January 1 by a score of 90-86, it was their signature victory of the year thus far.

-- The Fighting Illini have tied for the 43rd-most Quadrant 3 wins in the country (seven).
+- The Fighting Illini have tied for the 43rd-most Quadrant 3 victories in the country (seven).

 Illinois 2022-23 Best Wins